invertase/react-native-firebase/docs/index.md

 ### Expo Managed Workflow

-Since Expo Go will not work with react-native-firebase, the suggested workflow is to use a [custom development client](https://docs.expo.dev/clients/getting-started/).

-Follow [these directions](https://docs.expo.dev/get-started/create-a-project/) to create a new Expo project.
+The recommended workflow to use React Native Firebase in your project created with Expo SDK is to [create and use a development build](https://docs.expo.dev/develop/development-builds/create-a-build/).
+To create a new Expo project, see the [Get started](https://docs.expo.dev/get-started/create-a-project/) guide in Expo documentation.

 #### Install React Native Firebase modules